Our foundation is founded on 22 May 2009. On this page you learn more about our history until September 2024.

 "It shall be the responsibility of the staff of an approved residential home or institution, the social welfare officer and any other person responsible for maintenance of a child, to assist him to approve to become reunited with his parents, guardians or relatives."

-We talked to hundreds of people and gave tens of presentations, like Members of Parliament, orphanage owners, church leaders, mosques representatives, professors, teachers.
+We engaged with hundreds of people and gave numerous presentations to various stakeholders, including Members of Parliament, orphanage owners, church leaders, mosque representatives, professors, and teachers.

 Institute of Social Work Tanzania